Is Your Website ADA Compliant?

 - Document and maintain a record of new ADA features and functions that are added

-If you are a high profile company that attracts users to conduct business on your site, then you will want to be as aggressive as possible to ensure you avoid unnecessary legal expense, or negative PR that will surely come from an ADA compliance lawsuit.
+If you are a high-profile company that attracts users to conduct business on your site, then you will want to be as aggressive as possible to ensure you avoid the unnecessary legal expense or negative PR that will surely come from an ADA compliance lawsuit.

 As your trusted advisor for all things related to marketing and the growth of your business, StratGrow is here to help.
 Contact StratGrow today to discuss this or any other business growth topic.